adobe/butler/contrib/README.md

 1. additional-config

 ### method
 The `method` option defines what method to use for the retrieval of configuration files.
-Currently this option is only http/https and S3.
-In the future there will be added support for the following formats: file (local filesystem), blob (Azure Blob Storage)
+Currently this option is only file, http/https, and S3.
+In the future there will be added support for the following formats: blob (Azure Blob Storage)

 #### Default Value
 None

 #### Example
+1. `method = "http"`
 1. `method = "https"`
 1. `method = "S3"`
+1. `method = "file"`

 ### repo-path
 The `repo-path` option is the URI path to the configuration file on the local or remote filesystem.
 It should not be a relative path, and should not include any host information.
 In case of S3 this will be relative the folder names defined under `repos` and can be left blank.